Starter kit: Constituent-centered design

 How to get started

-Eventually, the team will need to act on what they've learned.
+Next, challenge the team to use what they learn to improve the constituent experience, even in a small way.
 They may need your help to get approvals, access, and collaboration time from other teams.

 Maturing your practice